NAlexPear/personal-page/blog/_posts/2015-02-16-barleycakes-and-water-and-weightlifting.md

 for would-be philosophers
 (in a time when "philosophy" was a proving ground for those wanting to start something new):

-> The hospitable keeper of mansion, where you will find pleasure the highest good, will present you liberally with barley cakes, and water from the spring.
+> The hospitable keeper of this mansion, where you will find pleasure the highest good, will present you liberally with barley cakes, and water from the spring.
 These gardens will not provoke your appetite by artificial dainties,